PDC-support/benchmarks-procurement/benchmarks/VASP/README.md

 # VASP benchmarks

-The VASP benchmark contains one test case which should be run with VASP version 6.1.0.
+The VASP benchmark contains one test case which must be run with VASP version 6.1.0.
 All the input files to run the case can be found in the subdirectory [GaAsBi512](GaAsBi512/README.md).